Are you looking for tips to improve WordPress speed?

 You must always update your WordPress site, themes, and plugins to keep it secure.

 WordPress and Theme/Plugins offer updates for security and speed improvement that you must install.

 This procedure ensures that your site remains protected, up-to-date, and loads quickly.

 Enable GZIP Compression

-GZIP is a generic compressor that is used to compress mostly text-based data while sending from the server to client.
+GZIP is a generic compressor that is used to compress mostly text-based data while sending it from the server to the client.

-In most of the cases these files do not change frequently, therefore by caching these files in users browser, we can improve the user experience.
+In most cases these files do not change frequently, therefore by caching these files in the user’s browser, we can improve the user experience.

 Even if the user visits multiple pages on your WordPress website in the same session there will be no need to download these resources again and again.

 However, I’ll not recommend editing anything in these files until you know what are you doing.

 You can use a caching plugin like W3 total cache to minify these files.